Robocar Poli: Production

 While in production, this series was selected for the section of full-length animation at Global Animation Project 2009 hosted by Korea Creative Content Agency (KOCCA), under the title of PiyoPiyo Friends.

 Broadcast

-In the later half of 2011, the films were exported from South Korea to France.
+In the first half of 2012, the films were exported from South Korea to France, where it aired on Piwi+ and is now on Gulli.
 Internationally, the program currently airs on French and Taiwanese channels.
 The series aired in Japan on TV Tokyo between April 6, 2013, and September 24, 2014.
 It also aired in South Korea channel on Tooniverse.